anyone-can-cook/rclass1/syllabus/rclass1_syllabus.md

 For questions about course content, please post question on Github issues (we will provide guidance about how to do this).
 If you have a personal question or issue, you can email the instructor or TA directly.
 Additionally, we are available for office hours or by appointment if there is anything you would like to discuss with us in private.

+Limits to answering questions on github

+- Instructor/TAs may not answer questions about the problem set that are posted Thursday afternoon or later.
+  - But do post the question, because one of your classmates will likely answer it!
+- Some problem sets may have bonus/extra credit questions.
+Instructor/TAs will not answer questions about bonus questions.
+- Instructor/TAs may not answer questions about research/analysis you are conducting outside of class
+  - But no harm in asking!
+We may have time to answer or one of your classmates might help.

 # Course materials

 Course readings will be assigned from: